HRTCloudDemo/HRTCloudDemo.github.io/_labs/005-tone-analyzer.markdown

   cf api api.eu-de.bluemix.net
   ```

-- login into the IBM Cloud using your credentials
+- Login into the IBM Cloud using your credentials

   ```bash
   cf login
   ```

-- target your organisation and space
+- Target your organization and space

   ```bash
   cf target -o <YOUR ORG> -s <YOUR SPACE>